Israel's plan to deport thousands of migrants prompts soul-searching

 "I am asking the government not to forget their history," Merhatsion said.
 "Don't deport refugees — they, like us, were refugees and passed what we are passing now."

-Paul Goldman reported from Tel Aviv, and F. Brinley Bruton reported from London.
+Paul Goldman reported from Tel Aviv, and F. Brinley Bruton from London.